3D Modeling and Design Process

 Supports are temporary structures used during 3D printing to uphold sections of a design that would otherwise lack support during the printing process.
 They are crucial for stabilizing overhangs, bridges, and intricate features, ensuring the model prints accurately without collapsing or sagging.

 Typically made of a different material from the print or a dissolvable alternative, supports are removed after printing.
 While necessary, removing supports can leave subtle marks or textures on the surface of the model.
-These imprints, often seen as faint lines or rough areas, are a testament to the handcrafted and layered nature of 3D printing, adding a unique character to the final product.
-3D printing with filaments, also known as Fused Deposition Modeling (FDM), often results in certain imperfections that reflect the process’s artisanal quality:

 Layer Lines: Visible horizontal lines created as each layer of filament is deposited.
 These lines are more prominent with larger layer heights but can add texture to the design.